 The Unpardonable Sin

 The unpardonable sin, as it is called, seems to worry many faithful Christians.
 They worry that they may have committed the sin and do not know it.
 A vague scriptural understanding of this sin fuels this worry.
 To put minds to rest who may worry that they have unknowingly committed this sin, the answer is no you have not.
-We must realize that God is a just God.
-He would not declare such a serious offense and leave us unaware of how to avoid it.
+Blasphemy is more than just slanderous words.
+It involves the intent of the heart.

 Matt 12:31-32